maeyler/JS/PWA_EN.md

 }
 ```
 2. Add related icons -- Just one icon is enough.
-If a large icon (512x512) exists, it may be used as splash screen.
+If a large icon (512x512) exists, it may be used as splash screen. <br>
+[A wonderful tool](https://favicon.io) made by John Sorrentino will be very useful to make a full set of icons of the desired sizes from image/emoji/text.
+(5 stars!)

 ![JS icon](images/JS.png)